 Where to Stay?

 Hotels in Cardiff were surprisingly expensive.
 I mean, I’m not 100 percent sure what I was expecting the prices to be, but I didn’t expect Cardiff hotels to be pricier than Edinburgh or London.
-If you’re looking for a clean and affordable option for your One Day in Cardiff Itinerary, try the hostel chain YHA Cardiff Central.
-They have both private and shared rooms, depending on your budget.
-And it’s easy to get to Cardiff Bay from the hotel.
+If you’re looking for a clean and affordable option, try the Cardiff Sandringham.
+It’s a good price, and it’s located very conveniently in the middle of town.

 A Perfect One Day in Cardiff Itinerary